seanpierce/laravel-blog/README.md

 mv .env.example .env
 ```

-Update the .env file to connect to eh sqlite3 database
+Update the .env file to connect to the sqlite3 database

 ```env
 DB_CONNECTION=sqlite